17 Essentials to Pack for Your Botanical Garden Visit When You’re Travelling Light

 Pack a sun hat and sunglasses

 Many flowering plants require full sun.
 Much of the botanical garden will be hot with few areas of shade.
 Wear a broad-brimmed hat to protect your eyes and your face and neck from sunburn.
 Don’t forget sunglasses to protect your eyes on bright sunny days.
-You can slip them off to check the details of flowers and insect, but you’ll appreciate the relief from eye strain that they offer.
+You can slip them off to check the details of flowers and insects, but you’ll appreciate the relief from eye strain that they offer.

 Carry a light day pack